 “There’s so much more quality in almost everyone’s spot lineup now.
-That’s from better processing and handling techniques, to the use of GrainPro,” Harrigan says, referring to the heavy-duty plastic bags that are used to ship green coffee and maintain its integrity.
-“GrainPro has really changed the game.”
+That’s from better processing and handling techniques to the use of GrainPro,” Harrigan says, referring to the heavy-duty plastic bags used to ship green coffee and maintain its integrity.
+“GrainPro has changed the game.”

-Spot and its supporters have also forced importers to get a lot more specific.
+Spot and its supporters have also forced importers to get much more specific.

 “It used to be that coffees with a consistent origin, grade, or quality were interchangeable.
-Whereas now, people are very specific, even if it’s a pretty generic Excelso.
-When people commit, they want that lot of Excelso, not a replacement one,” Harrigan explains.
-“That’s really forced us to know more about our coffees, and what that’s revealed in our own house is really valuable.”
+Whereas now, people are particular,” Harrigan explains.
+“That’s forced us to know more about our coffees, and what that’s revealed in our own house is really valuable.”